6030309/M7OCM/README.md

 - [Up] Move editor to next register
 - [Down] Move to previous register
 - [1] Change RF Gain Control (AGC 3, FGC 3/2/1/0/7/6/5/4); FGC 2 is a good choice for airband.
 If AM Fix is on, use AGC 3 (default).
-Turn AM Fix off if using FGC.
+Turn AM Fix off if using FGC
 - [2] Decrease value of current register's setting by 1
 - [3] Increase value of current register's setting by 1
 - [EXIT] Return to main

 AGC = Auto Gain Control.
-FGC = Fixed Gain Control (a manual mode, user selects parameters for fine tuning AM signals)
+FGC = Fixed Gain Control.

+FGC is a manual option - user selects parameters for fine tuning AM signals to prevent front end overloading.

 **Scan lists and Scanning**

-There are 8 scanlists, plus scan all.
+There are 8 scan lists plus scan all.
+Active lists are displayed in the status bar when scanning.

 The current channel can be added to any scanlist using the Ch In List # menus.

 The scanlist to be used can be selected in the List To Scan menu.

-To ignore scanlists and scan all channels, select * in the List To Scan menu.
+To ignore scanlists and scan all channels, select Scan All in the List To Scan menu.

-To add/remove current channel to/from current scanlist, use the Toggle SList shortcut which is default Key 9.
+To add/remove current channel to/from current scanlist, use the Toggle SList shortcut which is Key 9.

 To start scanning, press a key mapped to the Freq scanner shortcut (default: short press side key 2).

-When scanning is in progress, use side key 2 short press to change the scan list.
+When scanning is in progress, use side key 2 (short press) to change the scan list.
 This action will move to the next non-empty scanlist, or switch to scan all mode if all subsequent lists are empty.

 To change the direction of current scan, use the up/down keys.